loganbvh/superscreen/docs/background.rst

-Given :math:`H_{z,\,\mathrm{applied}}(x, y, z)` and information about the geometry and magnetic penetration depth of all films in a superconducting structure, we aim to calculcate the thickness-integrated current density :math:`\vec{J}(x, y)` at all points inside the films, from which one can calculcate the vector magnetic field :math:`\vec{H}(x, y, z)` at all points both inside and outside the films.
+Given :math:`H_{z,\,\mathrm{applied}}(x, y, z)` and information about the geometry and magnetic penetration depth of all films in a superconducting structure, we aim to calculate the thickness-integrated current density :math:`\vec{J}(x, y)` at all points inside the films, from which one can calculate the vector magnetic field :math:`\vec{H}(x, y, z)` at all points both inside and outside the films.

 Brandt's Method